Ports in Helsinki - Guide for Cruise Visitors

 Introduction to Helsinki

 Helsinki is the capital of Finland, home to around 690,000 residents.
 When combined with the neighbouring cities of Espoo, Vantaa and Kauniainen, the Helsinki region has a population of over one million.
-Vantaa is known for Helsinki Airport, while Espoo makes a fascinating, peaceful day trip destination for visitors to Helsinki.
+Vantaa is known for its proximity to Helsinki Airport, while Espoo makes a fascinating and peaceful day trip destination for visitors to Helsinki.
 Although the Helsinki area consists of four separate cities, moving between them is convenient and straightforward.

 Visiting Helsinki by a Cruise Ship

-There are many ports in Helsinki, but the Port of Helsinki administers most of them.
+Helsinki has numerous ports, but the Port of Helsinki oversees the majority of them.
 Most traffic includes scheduled ferry routes, including regular connections to Tallinn, Stockholm, and nearby destinations.
 Arriving in Helsinki by a scheduled ferry is convenient for travellers from Sweden, Estonia or Germany.

 During the summer, many international cruise ships visit Helsinki, typically staying for just a day to allow passengers to explore the city.
-These ships usually dock at quays, which are different from regular ferries.
+These ships usually dock at quays, which are distinct but close to the regular ferry terminals.
 Cruise ships do not typically have dedicated terminal buildings, so passengers often disembark directly onto the docks.
-Some of the cruise quays are close to the terminal buildings used by scheduled ferries.

 Cruise Ports in Helsinki

 Helsinki has multiple quays, operated by the Port of Helsinki, spread across the city.
-Most are in central Helsinki or near, although one is far away.
+Most are located in central Helsinki or nearby, although one is situated far away.
 While cruise companies tend to favour more conveniently located ports, schedules and ship sizes also play a role in determining where ships dock.

 Reaching the city centre from the port depends on where your ship docks, so it’s essential to identify the exact quay first.
 Check your travel itinerary to confirm your arrival point.
 If you’re arriving on an international cruise ship, you’ll most likely dock at the Katajanokka or Hernesaari quays.